 Sunflowers are some of the most popular cut flowers in a cutting garden.
 They can be seen as the border plant that heightens a flower bed.

 But sunflowers are not just a beautiful decorative element.
 They also provide food for birds and squirrels.

 If you’re wondering how to grow sunflowers from seeds in your garden, the best time to plant the seeds, how much sun they need, whether sunflowers come back every year, or how long sunflowers take to grow, then this post is for you!

-All you need are these simple tips on how to grow sunflower seedlings to get the most out of growing these annual flowers.
+All you need are these simple tips on growing sunflower seedlings to get the most out of these annual flowers.

 Botanical Name: Helianthus annuus